pronobis/eclipseword-mode/README.md

   these_|are_|words_|backward
   ```

-- multiple white spaces
+- multiple white spaces, e.g.
   ```
   these|     |are|     |words
   ```

-- end and beginning of a line
+- end and beginning of a line, e.g.
   ```
   |      |these|
   |are|        |